 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-4.2 Unless such transfer is made with your consent, or is required in order to fulfil the terms of any services requested from us, we will not transfer any of your personal data to any country outside the EEA unless such transfer is to an organisation which provides adequate safeguards in compliance with the Data Protection Regulations.
+4.2 Unless such transfer is made with your consent or is required in order to fulfill the terms of any services requested from us, we will not transfer any of your personal data to any country outside the EEA unless such transfer is to an organization that provides adequate safeguards in compliance with the Data Protection Regulations.